not-the/sand-toy/README.md

     material is allowed to despawn for any reason. */ "min_despawn_age": 60,

-    /* despawn_chance {String or Array} If undefined materials will despawn into air by default.
+    /* despawn_chance {String or Array} If undefined, materials will convert into air by default.
 Can be either a string, or an array for a random material */
     "despawn_conversion": ["ash", "fire"],